 Find out more about IPF from our

-International Personal Finance plc specialises in providing unsecured consumer credit to more than two million customers across 11 markets.
-We operate the world's largest home credit business and a leading fintech business, IPF Digital.
+International Personal Finance plc specialises in providing unsecured consumer credit to 1.7 million customers across 11 markets.
+We operate the world’s largest home credit business and a fintech operator, IPF Digital.

 European home credit